Shopping

 iStock

 Our evaluations and opinions are not influenced by our advertising relationships, but we may earn a commission from our partners’ links.
-This content is created independently from TIME’s editorial staff.
+This content is created by TIME Stamped, under TIME’s direction and produced in accordance with TIME’s editorial guidelines and overseen by TIME’s editorial staff.
 Learn more about it.

 When shopping for the best dry dog food for your pet, you need to consider your animal’s size, breed, age, potential allergies, food quality, and the temperament of the dog who eats it.
 The days of a simple kibble in a bowl and forgetting about it are gone—and the market is flush with different types of dry dog food.
-Here are our top choices for the best dry dog food and why it’s always a good idea to check in with your dog’s veterinarian and ask for advice on what to feed your fur baby.

-“A good general rule is to choose a brand that has both the Association of American Food Controls Officials (AAFCO) certification on the side of the bag (this proves that it is nutritionally appropriate) and has contact information on how to reach out to the company if there are any concerns about the food with your pet,” recommends Dr. Jessica Taylor, vice president of veterinary medicine at Petfolk
+“A good general rule is to choose a brand that has both the Association of American Food Controls Officials (AAFCO) certification on the side of the bag (this proves that it is nutritionally appropriate) and has contact information on how to reach out to the company if there are any concerns about the food with your pet,” recommends Dr. Jessica Taylor, vice president of veterinary medicine at Petfolk.

 Our top picks for best dry dog food